 About the Project

-With one in five Calgary households struggling to pay for housing costs, this development is part of The City’s direction to ensure that low-income Calgarians have a safe, stable place to call home in all neighbourhoods across the city.
+One in five Calgary households struggles to pay for housing costs.
+This development is part of The City’s strategy to create inclusive communities, to ensure that all Calgarians have a safe, stable place to call home.

-In 2018, surplus City land at 2020 6 Street N.W. in Mount Pleasant was allocated to Calgary Housing with a mandate to build a new development of 16 affordable homes on the site.
-As part of this development, a portion of the park to the east of the lot will be developed in to a community space for the neighbourhood to enjoy together.
+Surplus City land at 2020 6 Street N.W. was allocated to Calgary Housing with a mandate to build 16 affordable homes.
+A portion of the adjacent park will be developed into a community space for the whole community.

-Once complete, Calgary Housing Company (CHC) will manage the building and will work with the residents and community to create and maintain a safe and secure property.
-CHC has been Calgary’s leading housing provider for 40 years.
-CHC manages over 10,000 affordable housing units with more than 25,000 tenants and provides a variety of mixed income housing options.
+Once complete, Calgary Housing Company (CHC) will manage the building and will work with the residents and community to maintain a safe and secure property.
+CHC has been Calgary’s leading housing provider for 40 years, managing over 10,000 homes with more than 25,000 tenants.

 Rents will be set according to a mixed income model, where some tenants pay deeply subsidized rent and others pay rent that is just below the private market.
 This model has the benefit of being financially sustainable while also providing an inclusionary approach to housing.